Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is good, with residents typically located 207 meters from the nearest stop.
-Service frequency averages 301 trips per day across all routes, equating to approximately 22 weekly trips per individual stop.
+The accessibility of transport for residents in the area is rated as good, with an average distance of 207 meters to the nearest transport stop.
+On average, there are 301 trips per day across all routes, which equates to approximately 22 weekly trips per individual stop.

 Frequently Asked Questions - Transport